17 Best Yoga Poses for Anxiety (Depression and Stress)

 It gives the back of your body a full stretch, all the way from your heels to your neck.

-Research shows that the posture can not only help to relieve feelings of anxiety and stress, but also deal with the associated symptoms such as tiredness and headaches.
+Research shows that it not only helps to relieve feelings of stress, but also deal with the associated symptoms such as tiredness and headaches.[6]

 One of the pillars of yoga is breath.